 From then until 1598, most princes of Rus traced their ancestry back to Riurik, although the rise of the House of Moscow, starting in 1304, soon meant that only the Daniilovich line of Riurik’s descendants had the right to rule.
 In 1598, the Daniilovich line died out, thanks to the tendency of Ivan the Terrible and his predecessors to prevent their inconvenient male relatives from marrying or to kill them outright.
 After a fifteen-year interregnum, the throne passed to the non-princely Romanov clan, and the connection between Riurik and rulership was broken.
 By then, the grand prince had received an upgrade to “tsar of all Rus,” yet the long list of his titles and properties included no mention of cities now part of Ukraine.

 That’s because Ukraine had embarked on a separate path even before Ivan Kalita (“Moneybags”) of Moscow impelled his descendants on their upward path.
 During the first three centuries of Rus’s existence, Riurik’s descendants spent more time battling each other than cooperating.
 By the 1100s, their contests over power and resources had fragmented the Rus state, leaving it easy pickings for the next leader set on world conquest.
-That was Genghis Khan, whose armies razed Kyiv to the ground in 1240.
-Rus split into multiple principalities, clinging to the concept of a joint past but in fact united only by submission to Genghis and his heirs.
+That was Genghis Khan, whose grandson’s armies razed Kyiv to the ground in 1240.
+Rus split into multiple principalities, clinging to the concept of a joint past but in fact united only by submission to Genghis’s heirs.
 To this day, that period, which lasted 250 years, is referred to by Russians as the “Tatar Yoke.”
 It was the princes of Moscow who, by buttering up their Mongol overlords and wangling the grand princely title out of them, gradually regathered the disparate principalities of northeastern Rus into a state strong enough to defeat the fractured remnants of Genghis Khan’s mighty horde.

 The reality was somewhat more complex, as it always is, but the point here is that after the sack of Kyiv, much of what is now Ukraine escaped direct Mongol domination and fell instead under the sway of the new power in the west, Gediminas of Lithuania.
 From the 1240s until the 1650s, Ukraine and Belarus—referred to jointly as Ruthenia—belonged to the Polish-Lithuanian dual monarchy.
-For reasons too complex to go into here, that state followed a very different trajectory from Russia, with Roman law, a history of religious toleration that favored Catholicism but tolerated Orthodoxy and Judaism, powerful magnates who often opposed the king from their independent power bases, and a vibrant merchant class.
+For reasons too complex to go into here, that state followed a very different trajectory from Russia, with Roman law, a religious history that favored Catholicism but tolerated Orthodoxy and Judaism, powerful magnates who often opposed the king from their independent power bases, and a vibrant merchant class.
 Poland, unlike Russia, participated fully in the Italian Renaissance as well as the Protestant Reformation.
 It was part of Europe in ways that Russia was not.